datasciencebar/datasciencebar.github.io/_posts/2016-08-23-home-depot-produce-relevance-review.md

 print 'Word movers distance = %.3f' % model.wmdistance(sentence1, sentence2)
 {% endhighlight %}

 As we noted earlier, user queries contain a lot of typos.
 One idea was to fix the typos as the pre-processing step.
 Alternatively (or in addition), we can use fuzzy string matching.
-We can allow terms to match if their [edit distance](https://en.wikipedia.org/wiki/Edit_distance){:target="_blank"} is less than a certain thresholds, or we can count character n-gram instead of complete term matches.
+We can allow terms to match if their [edit distance](https://en.wikipedia.org/wiki/Edit_distance){:target="_blank"} is less than a certain threshold, or we can count character n-gram instead of complete term matches.
 More specifically, instead of splitting query and product description into words, we can split into character n-grams (e.g. 3,4,5,6-grams).
 This bag of n-grams can be used similarly to bag of words, e.g. to compute cosine similarity or simply the number of matched n-grams.

 Another useful idea is that not all parts of the product description and of the query are equally useful.
 It was noted, that matched types of products and brands are very useful for predicting the product relevance.
 A good strategy is to have different features for matching some specific attributes, e.g. product type, brand, size, color, etc. The model can then learn different weights for different types of matches.
 Unfortunately, these attributes are not always implicitly given.
 The product attributes file contains a mixture of various textual information.
 Therefore, some heuristic rules can be used to extract color, size (e.g. dictionary of colors, presence of some specific units), etc. The brand attribute was actually given: